Moray House School of Education and Sport

 • How do children learn through play?

-• What are the range of factors that influence children’s interaction with technology?
+• What factors influence children’s interaction with technology?

 • How can knowledge of child and adolescent development inform work in educational contexts?

-This pathway will appeal to those interested in or with previous experience supporting children’s development in educational settings.
-You will engage with current issues across a stimulating range of topics, from early literacy to friendships in children with autism, the role of physical activity in cognitive development to the impact of technology on children’s futures.
+This pathway is for those interested in or with previous experience supporting children’s development in educational settings.
+You will engage with current issues across a stimulating range of topics, from early literacy to friendships in children with autism; from the role of physical activity in cognitive development to the impact of technology on children’s futures.

-You will explore this field through lectures, group discussions and multimedia projects, with the opportunity to work with a range of different technologies.
-You will study with well-established child development researchers and benefit from the involvement of a range of guest lecturers from Education, Psychology, and Technology.
+You will explore this field through lectures, group discussions and multimedia projects, with the opportunity to work with many different technologies.
+You will study with well-established child development researchers and benefit from guest lecturers from the fields of education, psychology and technology.

-You will be supported in the development of your thinking through a range of assessments, including presentations, essays, blog posts and collaborative video projects, and have the opportunity to participate in a vibrant research environment, for example attending seminars organised by the Developmental Psychology in Education research group.
+We will support you as you develop your thinking through a range of assessments, including presentations, essays, blog posts and collaborative video projects.
+You will participate in a vibrant research environment by, for example, attending seminars organised by the Developmental Psychology in Education research group.

 Pathway structure

-You will be required to take a number of compulsory courses and option courses and complete a dissertation in order to earn this MSc degree.
+You are required to take five compulsory and two option courses and complete a dissertation to earn this MSc degree.

 Compulsory courses